Welcome to today's edition of the Rush 24-7 podcast.

 They're pouring in this week.

-This program has long been the most listened to radio program in the country, but it went through the roof this spring.
+This program has long been the most listened-to radio program in the country, but it went through the roof this spring.

 So all kinds of new people out there.

-Okay, here's what a Gorbasm is.
+Okay, here's what a gorbasm is.

-Gorbasm basically is that feeling of uncontrolled joy and excitement that explodes, or I should say exploded, when Mikhail Gorbachev landed in Washington in 1987 to save the world from Ronald Reagan's finger on the nuclear button.
+A gorbasm basically is that feeling of uncontrolled joy and excitement that explodes, or I should say exploded, when Mikhail Gorbachev landed in Washington in 1987 to save the world from Ronald Reagan's finger on the nuclear button.

-He had all these people, the drive-bys and the state, Department people are gathered there on the tarmac, and here came the Illusion 62, bringing Mikhail Gorbachev to visit with Ronald Reagan.
+He had all these people, the drive-bys and the State Department people, are gathered there on a tarmac.

 And they were panting out there on the tarmac, and they were excited.

-He could barely contain themselves.
+They could barely contain themselves.

-And thus the term Gorbasm was born, created by me on air in Sacramento about the same time we came up with the word feminazi, by the way.
+And thus the term gorbasm was born, created by me on air in Sacramento about the same time we came up with the word feminazi, by the way.

-Okay, Ed you can fade that down.
+Okay, and you can fade that down.

 Here is the news.

-This guy has not gotten over the fact that he lost one of the great empires or near great empires of the world.
+This guy has not gotten over the fact that he lost one of the great empires or near-great empires of the world.

 U.S. is always anxious to win.